Table of Contents

 High latency can also impact video or audio calls (VoIP latency), where delays in the transmission of data can cause problems such as dropped calls or delays in sound or video.
 Additionally, high latency can cause slow website loading times, as each request to load a new element on a page can experience delays.

-Connection drops are another common symptom of slow network performance.
+Connection drops, or network drops, are another common symptom of slow network performance.
 A connection drop occurs when the connection between two devices on a network is lost or interrupted, causing data transfer to stop.

 Connection drops can have a significant impact on business operations, especially when it comes to remote work and cloud-based services.
 For example, let's say a company relies on a cloud-based customer relationship management (CRM) system to manage its sales and customer data.
 If the connection drops frequently, it can cause delays in data entry and retrieval, impacting the ability of sales teams to communicate with customers and close deals.